 What are the benefits of email receipts?

-Technology is making many aspects of running a business easier, from bookkeeping to NFC payments, and email receipts are another innovation you may want to consider.
+Technology is making many aspects of running a business easier, from bookkeeping to contactless payments, and email receipts are another innovation you may want to consider.
 Let’s look at some of the benefits of offering digital receipts to your customers:

 - Customer satisfaction.
 Who wants to walk around with a pocketful of paper?
 Your regulars may appreciate the ease and convenience of getting their receipts by email within seconds.